Roberto Carlos: International career

-Roberto Carlos amassed 125 caps, scoring 11 goals for the Brazilian national team.
+Roberto Carlos amassed 125 appearances, scoring 11 goals for the Brazilian national team.
 He represented Brazil at three FIFA World Cups, four Copa América tournaments, the 1997 FIFA Confederations Cup and the 1996 Olympic Games.

+Early senior career

+On 26 March 1992, Roberto Carlos debuted for the Brazilian senior team in a 3–0 friendly victory against the United States.
 He is especially famous for a bending 40-yard free kick against France in the inaugural match of Tournoi de France 1997 on 3 June 1997.
 The ball curled so much that the ball boy ten yards to the right ducked instinctively, thinking that the ball would hit him.
-Instead, it curled back on target, much to the surprise of goalkeeper Fabien Barthez, who just stood in place.
+Instead, much to the surprise of goalkeeper Fabien Barthez – who just stood in place – it curled back on target.
 This particular attempt has been considered to be the greatest free kick of all time.
 In 2010, a team of French scientists produced a paper explaining the trajectory of the ball.

 At the 1998 World Cup, he played seven matches, including the final loss to France.
 After a qualifying game for the 2002 World Cup which was held in South Korea/Japan, Paraguay goalkeeper José Luis Chilavert spat on Roberto Carlos, an action which caused FIFA to give Chilavert a three-match suspension and forced him to watch the first game of the World Cup from the stands.
-Roberto Carlos played six matches in the finals, scoring a goal from a free kick against China, and was a starter in the final against Germany, with Brazil winning 2–0.
+Roberto Carlos played six matches in the finals, scoring a goal from a free-kick against China, and was a starter in the final against Germany, with Brazil winning 2–0.
 After the tournament, he was also included in the World Cup All-Star Team.
-Roberto Carlos later referred to the 2002 World Cup winning team as a “band of brothers together”, and mentioned that the squad had a WhatsApp group and still talked regularly.
+Roberto Carlos later referred to the 2002 World Cup winning team as a "band of brothers together", and mentioned that the squad had a WhatsApp group and still talked regularly.